 The bamboo bridge seemed a bit sketchy when we crossed it though our guide led the way so we trusted in his judgment.
 It wasn’t till later that I found out there is another trail to the right-hand side of the bridge where you can cross the river safely, so this is also an option.

 It wasn’t long until we were completely immersed in a dense jungle as we followed the canyon trail upstream which seemed to grow narrower the further we advanced.
 It was one of the most tranquil trails I have ever hiked along.

-The adventurous hike to Dau Falls, in my opinion, is what makes this location so unique.
+The adventurous hike to the falls, in my opinion, is what makes this location so unique.
 There are many turquoise rock pools along the way that are well worth stopping at for a quick dip and this is where you’ll likely get your best photos.

 Must Read → 3 Weeks Philippines Itinerary